 In the rooms housing the Escher exhibition the geometric pattern seems to compartmentalise the space.
 At the same time it appears logical the parquet fits naturally into the old century rooms, merging into the space.

 Donald Judd studied art history and philosophy, and taught both at the Brooklyn Institute of Arts and Sciences in New York and at Yale.
 He was also an eminent art critic, writing for prestigious journals such as Art News, Arts Magazine and Art International.
 Major exhibitions of his work were held in the US and in Europe, and he took part in periodic exhibitions such as the Documenta, Venice Biennale and the renowned Munster sculpture project.
-In the Netherlands his work can be seen in the Gemeentemuseum Den Haag, and elsewhere.
+In the Netherlands his work can be found in the Kunstmuseum Den Haag, and elsewhere.
 Judd also made paintings, sculptures and wood furniture.

 After his death the Judd Foundation took over the management of Donald Judd’s living and working spaces in Marfa, Texas and at 101 Spring Street in New York.
 To be able to maintain both locations, the Foundation auctioned a number of his works in 2006.
 The revenue amounted to 20 million dollars, which was earmarked for the Foundation’s operations.